deanmckee007/JEPA-For-Claims/README.md

 encoders during early epochs.

 # Future state
-I'm considering adding a GAN back to the public version.
+A diffusion-based generator is planned to replace the removed GAN code.
+Once implemented, toggle it via `use_diffusion` in the configuration.
 It'd also be nice to extend the generator to longer sequences of claims.